• Skip to primary navigation

 Why was there so much jello and so many jello molds?
 Does everything need to be mushy and in some weird shape?

-Not all the food was bad though.
+Not all the food was bad, though.
 Many recipes we really should still be making today because they are delicious.
 These are some of those recipes.
-Don’t worry, there will be some weird ones thrown in at the end for you to check out.

 1960s Recipes You Need to Try